rfo909/CFT/CONTRIBUTING.md

 way of implementation.
 Many also "suffer" under the "programmers disease" of potentially being clever and smart, but without fulfilling some actual need .... :-)

-#### - Multiple script states

-At a minimum should cache and reload as needed multiple script states in memory, and also allow for fast switching between them.

-Actively being worked on.

 #### - Parse tools